Blowout preventer: Deepwater Horizon blowout

 It was later discovered that a second piece of tubing got into the BOP stack at some point during the Macondo incident, potentially explaining the failure of the BOP shearing mechanism.
 As of July 2010 it was unknown whether the tubing might have been casing that shot up through the well or perhaps broken drill pipe that dropped into the well.
 The DNV final report indicated that the second tube was the segment of the drill string that was ejected after being cut by the blow out preventer shears.

-On July 10, 2010 BP began operations to install a sealing cap, also known as a capping stack, atop the failed blowout preventer stack.
+On July 10, 2010, BP began operations to install a sealing cap, also known as a capping stack, atop the failed blowout preventer stack.
 Based on BP's video feeds of the operation the sealing cap assembly, called Top Hat 10, included a stack of three blind shear ram BOPs manufactured by Hydril (a GE Oil & Gas company), one of Cameron's chief competitors.
-By July 15 the 3 ram capping stack had sealed the Macondo well, if only temporarily, for the first time in 87 days.
+By July 15 the three-ram capping stack had sealed the Macondo well, if only temporarily, for the first time in 87 days.

 The U.S. government wanted the failed blowout preventer to be replaced in case of any pressure change that occurs when the relief well intersected with the well.
 On September 3, 2010, at 1:20 p.m.
 CDT the 300 ton failed blowout preventer was removed from the well and began being slowly lifted to the surface.
 Later that day a replacement blowout preventer was placed on the well.
 On September 4 at 6:54 p.m.
 CDT the failed blowout preventer reached the surface of the water and at 9:16 p.m.
 CDT it was placed in a special container on board the vessel Helix Q4000.
 The failed blowout preventer was taken to a NASA facility in Louisiana for examination by Det Norske Veritas (DNV).

-On 20 March 2011, DNV presented their report to the US Department of Energy.
+On March 20, 2011, DNV presented their report to the U.S. Department of Energy.
 Their primary conclusion was that while the rams succeeded in partly shearing through the drill pipe they failed to seal the bore because the drill pipe had buckled out of the intended line of action of the rams (because the drill string was caught at a tool joint in the upper annular BOP valve), jamming the shears and leaving the drill string shear actuator unable to deliver enough force to complete its stroke and fold the cut pipe over and seal the well.
 They did not suggest any failure of actuation as would be caused by faulty batteries.
 The upper section of the blow out preventer failed to separate as designed due to numerous oil leaks compromising hydraulic actuator operation, and this had to be cut free during recovery.